mechmotum/mechmotum.github.io/content/pages/research.rst

 Design of a Mobile Bicycle Powered Irrigation Pump
 --------------------------------------------------

-| Current researchers: Rayming Liang, Aaron Shaw
+| Current researchers: Aaron Shaw, Rayming Liang
 | Collaborators: Andrew Hall (Buffalo Bikes)
 | Past researchers: Abraham McKay

+We have developed a inexpensive centrifugal pump that attaches to a simple PTO on a Buffalo Bike.